-Taller height and risk of coronary heart disease and cancer: a within-sibship Mendelian randomization study
+Taller height and risk of coronary heart disease and cancer: A within-sibship Mendelian randomization study

 Abstract

-In this study, we performed within-sibship Mendelian randomization analyses using 77,757 siblings, a design robust against demography and indirect genetic effects of parents.
-Within-sibship Mendelian randomization estimated that one SD taller height lowers odds of coronary heart disease by 14% (95% CI: 3% to 23%) but increases odds of cancer by 18% (95% CI: 3% to 34%).
-There was some evidence that taller height reduces systolic blood pressure and LDL cholesterol, which may mediate some of the protective effect of taller height on coronary heart disease risk.
+Within-sibship MR estimated that 1 SD taller height lowers the odds of coronary heart disease by 14% (95% CI: 3–23%) but increases the odds of cancer by 18% (95% CI: 3–34%), highly consistent with population MR and height-disease association estimates.
+There was some evidence that taller height reduces systolic blood pressure and low-density lipoprotein cholesterol, which may mediate some of the protective effects of taller height on coronary heart disease risk.

 Article activity feed